Blueavian9/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+At its core, React is a solution to a problem that developers faced when building user interfaces. it allows developers to build complex user interfaces which have components that will change frequently over time, without having to write a lot of very tricky JavaScript code.

-1. Describe component state.
+2. Describe a component state.

+The State in React is a built-in React object that is used to contain data or information about the component. a component's state can change over time; whenever it changes, the component re-renders

-1. Describe props.
+3. Describe props.
+Props are arguments passed into React components.

+ Props are passed to components via HTML attributes. props stands for properties.

-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+4. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+Side effects are not predictable because they are actions which are performed with the "outside world".
+We perform a side effect when we need to reach outside of our React components to do something.
+Performing a side effect, however will not give a predictable result.